This information is designed to support local governments to enact local laws in outdoor public places to create smoke free environments.

 Why are smoke free environments so important?

-Smoking and exposure to second-hand smoke cause many different cancers, lung disease and heart disease.
+Smoking and exposure to second-hand tobacco smoke causes 16 different types of cancer, lung disease and heart disease.
 Babies and children are particularly vulnerable to second-hand smoke, which can cause SIDS, bronchitis, pneumonia, asthma and other respiratory conditions.

 There is no safe level of exposure to smoking and second-hand smoke.
-Smoking bans at outdoor public places reduces cigarette consumption and exposure to second hand smoke, reducing smoking related harm and discouraging uptake of the habit.
+Smoking bans at outdoor public places prevents exposure to second-hand smoke, reducing smoking related harm and discouraging uptake of the habit.

 Smoke-free public places have enormous benefits for the community including: